vectorlang/vector/docs/language-tutorial.md

 vec_main, a special function that takes no arguments, is the entry point of your program and the first code that will be executed.
 The printf function is identical to the C implementation included in stdio.h.
 The vec_main function should return 0 for non-exceptional conditions.

-To compile the above code, save the file as hello.vec and type
+To compile the above code, save the file as hello.vec and run the command

-$ generator < hello.vec > hello.cu
+	generator < hello.vec > hello.cu

 The generator reads the Vector code and outputs CUDA code.
 (Input is on stdin and output is on stdout).
 The output of the compiler looks like the following: